|Other name(s)||Korean, Money Rozana Spokesman|

 - In 2005, he began training at Surjit Hockey Academy in Jalandhar, considered one of India’s best institutes for the sport.

 - Manpreet was inspired by the former captain of the Indian hockey team Pargat Singh, who hails from Manpreet’s village, Mithapur.
 In an interview, he said,

 My first inspiration to play the game came from Pargat Singh, the former captain of the Indian hockey team, and DSP of my district…Besides that, I was attracted by the prizes my brothers received when they won matches.”

 Besides being Manpreet’s inspiration, Pargat Singh also played the role of a godfather in his life.
-During Manpreet’s initial years, Pargat Singh took care of Manpreet and his families’ financial needs.
-In fact, Pargat also helped Manpreet’s elder brother Amandeep to emigrate to Germany.
+During Manpreet’s initial years, Pargat Singh took care of Manpreet and his family’s financial needs.
+Pargat also helped Manpreet’s elder brother Amandeep emigrate to Germany.

 - His performance paved the way for him into the senior Indian men’s hockey team.
 In 2014, he was a part of the Indian team that secured a Gold medal in the Asian Games, defeating arch-rival Pakistan in the final match by 4-2.

 - In the same year, the Jalandhar-born player was a part of the silver medal-winning Indian team at the Commonwealth Games in Scotland.
 India won the silver medal after losing to Australia in the final by 4-0.